Updated on October 24, 2024 by Angelika

 If you are in the area - for example, to visit Nuremberg or Würzburg, then definitely make a detour to Rothenburg - don't miss it!
 Enjoy the medieval flair and a summer evening in the beer garden directly on the Tauber!
 In December the Rothenburg Reiterlesmarkt - one of the most beautiful Christmas markets in Germany - gives the romantic town an additional magical glow.
 And when a few snowflakes fall, you'll feel like you're in a winter wonderland!

-- Visit the St. Jacob's Church with the Altar of the Holy Blood by Tilman Riemenschneider
+• Visit St. Jacob's Church with the Altar of the Holy Blood by Tilman Riemenschneider

-- Circumnavigate Rothenburg along the city wall with its gates and towers
+• Walk around Rothenburg on the city wall with its gates and towers

 Extra Tip: My friend Ina Elser is a city guide in Rothenburg and offers entertaining and informative tours in German, English, French and Spanish language on.
 She will tell you a lot about Rothenburg that you won't find in any travel guide!